CIS-5660-Fall-2024/hw04-stylization/README.md

 ---

 `#include "Packages/com.unity.render-pipelines.universal/ShaderLibrary/Lighting.hlsl"` allows us to use series of functions related to lighting.
-We can use GetMainLight(SHADOWCOORD) to get main light information, and GetAdditionalLight(INDEX, WORLDPOSITION) to get additional light information
+We can use `GetMainLight(SHADOWCOORD)` to get main light information, and `GetAdditionalLight(INDEX, WORLDPOSITION)` to get additional light information

 ### Depth Based Rim Light (Outline?)

 ---

-Creating rim light in stylized rendering is much like what we do in PBR.
-But in anime, the rim light is often regular in shape.
+Creating **rim light** in stylized rendering is much like what we do in PBR.
+But in anime, the rim light is often **regular** in shape.
 For example

 | ![](Results/SurfaceShader1/rimExample1.png) | ![](Results/SurfaceShader1/rimExample2.jpg) | ![](Results/SurfaceShader1/rimExample3.jpg) |
 | ------------------------------------------- | ------------------------------------------- | ------------------------------------------- |
 | Cyberpunk: Edgerunner                       | Violet Evergarden                           | Dandadan                                    |

-So based on this observation, we can create a rim light mask that constraint the variation of fresnel lighting.
+So based on this observation, we can create a **rim light mask** that constraints the variation of fresnel lighting.

 Steps:

-1. Read current pixel depth from depth buffer using screen uv.
+1. Read current pixel **depth** from depth buffer using screen uv.
-2. Transform world normal from world space to view space, extract its x and y components to decide which direction to apply offset
+2. Transform world normal from world space to **view space**, **extract its x and y components** to decide which direction to apply offset
-3. Apply an offset to current screen uv in the previously calculated direction, sample the depth at the offseted uv
+3. Apply an offset to current screen uv in the previously calculated direction, **sample the depth at the offseted uv**
-4. Compute the depth difference.
+4. Compute the **depth difference**.
-5. Compare the depth difference to a given threshold.
+5. Compare the depth difference to a given **threshold**.

 And then we can have an rim light mask.